lucasscodes/webservice/README.md

 3. npm start (exposes server to loopack address)

-clients connecting get the client-folder and view the page inside. the langtonsant.js fetches the html-title from the server which invokes a server-side DB cached .js.
+clients connecting get the client-folder and view the page inside. the langtonsant.js fetches the html-title from the server.js which invokes a server-side DB cached getName.js.